electricimp/GoogleIoTCore/README.md

 1. The server passes the private key(s), the Device ID (if it was not received from the device), as well as other settings mentioned in the [Prerequisites](#prerequisites) section and which are not pre-hardcoded, to your application.
 1. The application initializes the library by passing the settings to the [GoogleIoTCore.Client constructor](#constructor-googleiotcoreclientprojectid-cloudregion-registryid-deviceid-privatekey-onconnected-ondisconnected-transport-options).
 1. The settings must be passed to the library after every restart of the application.
 For all non-hardcoded settings you may decide either to obtain them from the server after every restart, or save them locally in a non-volatile memory.
-1. New private key should be obtained from the server, if the existing key has an expiration time and is about to expire.
+1. New private key should be obtained from the server if the existing key has an expiration time and is about to expire.

 The GoogleIoTCore.Client constructor accepts only one private key.
 At any time your application can call [setPrivateKey()](#setprivatekeyprivatekey) method to change the current private key, eg. for a rotation purpose or when the key is expired.